 You will need the extract in order to handle banking affairs for the death estate.

-Order the extract from the population register from the local register office or the deceased person’s parish.
+Order the extract from the population register by phone from the Digital and Population Data Services Agency or from the decedent’s parish.

 Bills and debts

 Do you know if the deceased had debts?
 Be sure to get in touch with us so that we can help you make arrangements for repaying any debts.

 The deceased person’s estate may contain references to contracts and subscriptions.
 Contracts signed by the deceased during his or her lifetime are binding on the estate.
 Such contracts and their billing will not automatically end upon death.

 You can terminate any unnecessary contracts and subscriptions.
 These include, for example, telephone and Internet plans, newspaper subscriptions and domestic services such as meal delivery services.

 Have you and the deceased shared a joint bank account?
 In the event of death, the death estate becomes the joint owner of the account.
 As the joint owner, you can continue using the account normally unless the death estate or any of its individual distributees demand that the account’s funds be frozen.
 We recommend that as the widowed spouse, you direct your income to a personal account, not a joint account.